 A lawyer must be on “active” status with the Colorado Supreme Court to be allowed to practice in his or her field.
 Attorneys may go “inactive” for a number of reasons, such as:

 - failure to complete required educations courses;

 - the lawyer chooses to be done with being a lawyer and does not keep up on his or credentials; or

 If a lawyer has an “inactive” status, he or she may not engage in activities that were formerly allowed when they were “active” and in good standing.
 4

 3. Who is in charge of enforcing these rules?

-The Supreme Court of Colorado has created an Unauthorized Practice of Law Committee to handle the issue of non-attorney’s attempting to engage in legal activities.
+The Colorado Supreme Court has created an Unauthorized Practice of Law Committee to handle the issue of non-attorneys attempting to engage in legal activities.

 It is composed of 9 members, 6 of whom are members of the Colorado Bar.
 The committee has the power to:

 - receive and inquire into complaints filed by the public;

 - recommend the issuance of injunctions against those engaged in impermissible legal activities; and